JurjenBokma/IndexProxifier/README.md

 ## Purpose of a Transparent Proxy

+Usually, overloaded index operators return references:

+    // Return reference to some string contained in MyStrings object. std::string &MyStrings::operator[](std::size_t idx);

-Occasionally we need to provide a class with an index operator that cannot return a reference.
-This happens e.g. when using the object as an lvalue requires different behavior from using it as an rvalue, or when there is no referenceable content in the first place.
+Occasionally however, we need to provide a class with an index operator that cannot return a reference.
+This happens e.g. when there is nothing to reference in the first place, or when behavior of the return value must change depending on whether the index operator is used as an rvalue or as an lvalue.
 (Examples further down).

-We might then create some Proxy type and return that, but writing one is somewhat error-prone.
+We then have to create some nested Proxy type and return that, but writing one is repetitive work, and somewhat error-prone.

+## Purpose of the IndexProxifier

+The `IndexProxifier` CRTP template takes a derived class as its template type parameter, and creates for that derived class the nested `LRProxy` class, as well as the index operator(s) that return an LRProxy.

 ## Use

-    class myclass : protected IndexProxifier < myclass >
+    class MyClass : protected IndexProxifier < MyClass >
     {...};

+or

-    class myclass : protected IndexProxifier < myclass, my_keychoice_policy >
+    Class MyClass : protected IndexProxifier < MyClass, my_keychoice_policy >
     {...};

 The IndexProxifier uses C++20 concepts, so -std=c++20 is required.

 ## Configuration
-The class `myclass` must do the following:
+In order for IndexProxifier to work, the derived class (above: `MyClass`) must do the following:

 1. Provide a (private) function

        [constexpr] ret_type proxy_return_action(Key key) const;

-   The resulting ret_type will be returned by the index operator when it is on the right hand side of an assignment.
+   The resulting ret_type will be returned by the index operator when it is on the right hand side of an assignment:

+       MyClass mc;
+	   ret_type const value = mc[some_key];

 2. Provide a (private) function